 Barring unforeseen circumstances and illness, we expect students to attend all six sessions in a series.
 Consistent attendance is important for building community and deepening our discussions over the weeks we meet.

 Philosophical conversations involve topics about which reasonable people can disagree.
 All participants are expected to arrive prepared to listen carefully, thoughtfully engage with others’ ideas, and bravely share their own thoughts.

 Session facilitators will ensure we maintain a respectful and intellectually safe community of inquiry.
 Students will experience the joys of thinking together about the ethical and other philosophical questions on our minds.

 PLATO has launched a national student ethics case writing project.
-Any high school student in the United States can participate.
+Any middle school student in the United States can participate.

 Accepted cases will be published on PLATO’s website, with credit to the writers, and students will receive $100 for each published case.

 For more information, see the case writing project page.